Tropic Thunder: Critical response

-The review aggregation website Rotten Tomatoes gives Tropic Thunder a rating of 82% based on 252 reviews and an average rating of 7.1/10.
+The review aggregation website Rotten Tomatoes gives Tropic Thunder a rating of 82% based on 249 reviews and an average rating of 7.4/10.
 The website's critical consensus reads, "With biting satire, plenty of subversive humor, and an unforgettable turn by Robert Downey Jr., Tropic Thunder is a triumphant late summer comedy."
 Metacritic gave a film score of 71 out of 100 based on 39 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-Michael Cieply from the New York Times stated that the film was "shaping up as one of [DreamWorks]'s best prospects for the summer."
+Michael Cieply from the New York Times stated that the film was "shaping up as one of [Paramount]'s best prospects for the summer."
 Claudia Puig of USA Today gave the film a somewhat positive review: "There are some wildly funny scenes, a few leaden ones and others that are scattershot, with humorous satire undercut by over-the-top grisliness.
 Still, when it's funny, it's really funny."

 Other reviewers were more critical.
 Todd McCarthy's review in Variety stated: "Apart from startling, out-there comic turns by Robert Downey Jr. and Tom Cruise, however, the antics here are pretty thin, redundant and one-note."
 Glenn Kenny of RogerEbert.com said that the film was "intermittently amusing but entirely smug and hateful."
 Rick Groen of The Globe and Mail said that it was "an assault in the guise of a comedy—watching it is like getting mugged by a clown."
 J.R.
 Jones of Chicago Reader stated, "The rest of the movie never lives up to the hilarity of the opening, partly because the large-scale production smothers the gags but mostly because those gags are so easy to smother."
 Roger Ebert of the Chicago Sun-Times gave 3.5/4 and wrote, "The movie is, may I say, considerably better than Stiller's previous film, Zoolander (2001).
 It's the kind of summer comedy that rolls in, makes a lot of people laugh and rolls on to video."